yousty/event_store_subscriptions/README.md

 ### Automatic restart of failed Subscriptions

-This gem provides a possibility to watch over your Subscriptions collections and restart a Subscription in case it failed.
-Subscription may fail because an exception was raised in either its handler or in position update hook.
-New Subscription will start from the position the failed Subscription has stopped.
+This gem provides a possibility to watch over your subscription collections and restart a subscription in case it failed.
+Subscriptions may fail because an exception was raised in the handler or in the position update hook.
+A new subscription will be started, listening from the position the failed subscription has stopped.

-Start watching over your Subscriptions collection:
+Start watching over your subscriptions collection:

 ```ruby
 subscriptions = EventStoreSubscriptions::Subscriptions.new(EventStoreClient.client)